lucj/sails-oauth2-api/README.md

 - controllers
   * InfoController: a basic controller that will be called to test the OAuth mecanism
+  * Client controller: used to manage client (only create and list).
+This controller will be used by administrators

 - authentication
   * config/passport.js: defining passport strategy